WeizhaoT/DoubleHearts/README.md

 | :--------: | :-------: | :-------: |
 | x4 | +200 | -200 |

 Note that there exists alternative rules where an exposure will cause all cards with the same face to be doubled.
 It is also allowed to expose &#x2665;A in some other rules, which results in doubled penalty of the entire heart suit.
 This, however, is considered imbalanced in this implementation, because you can easily get large negative scores in a single deal with exposed cards.
-In such cases, the exposing skill is too much more emphasized than the playing skill.
+In such cases, luck and exposure is too much more emphasized than playing the cards.

 ## Usage
 Run server at port `32266`: (default port is `23366`)